HINT: It’s NOT this!

 - Ease of clearing the land

-Next time, we’ll will finish up the floor joist, put in the three 6″X6″ pressure treated front deck posts, complete the floor joist and ensure the entire foundation is level and square before we put down the first layer of OSB.
+Next time we finish up the floor joist, put in the 3 – 6″x6″ pressure treated front deck posts, and ensure the entire foundation is level and square before we put down the first layer of OSB.

 If you haven’t yet SUBSCRIBE and follow the entire journey!